jasongrimes/grimesit-mm/_pages/services.md

 ### Integrating new technologies

-Having an established legacy application doesn't have to stop you from having shiny new applications, too.
+Having an established legacy application doesn't mean you can't have shiny new applications, too.

-To integrate new technologies, while keeping all the useful features of legacy services, it can be useful to encapsulate the legacy system into a "black box" with a convenient API, to abstract away the internal complexity of the legacy codebase.
+To integrate new technologies, while keeping all the useful features of legacy services, it helps to encapsulate the legacy system into a "black box" with a convenient APIs, to abstract away the internal complexity of the legacy codebase.

 The legacy API can then be exposed using a variety of transports and architectures (HTTP, Websockets, REST, GraphQL, etc.), as newer technologies require.